-The first 12 months of this 36-month program begin with building a foundational knowledge in the sciences.
-Academic knowledge is then integrated with clinical experiences during the last 24 months through completion of anesthesia courses, simulation and clinical training.
+The first 12-months of this 36-month program begin with building a foundational knowledge in the sciences.
+Academic knowledge is then integrated with clinical experiences during the last 24-months through completion of anesthesia courses, simulation, and clinical training.
 Experienced anesthesia providers guide student learning in every setting.
-The low student-to-faculty ratio promotes student success in the clinical and classroom settings.
-Like clinical progression, doctoral coursework progresses throughout the program, culminating in a scholarly project.
-These exceptional experiences will prepare you in planning and managing general and regional anesthetic care for patients across their life span.
+The low student-to-faculty ratio promotes student success in the clinical and classroom setting.
+Like clinical progression, Doctoral coursework progresses throughout the program culminating in a scholarly project.
+These exceptional experiences will prepare you in planning and managing general and regional anesthetic care for patients across the lifespan.

-Students spend over 50 hours in simulation.
+Students spend over 100 hours in simulation.
 The human patient simulator provides opportunities for students and clinicians to experience critical anesthesia events that infrequently occur in clinical practice.
-Our program is unique in that it includes a comprehensive course on anesthesia crisis resource management.
+Our program is unique in that it includes a comprehensive course on anesthesia crisis resource management (ACRM).

-In addition to high-fidelity simulation, nurse anesthesia students use a variety of training modules to learn complex and invasive procedures, such as advanced airway devices, central lines, spinals, epidurals, peripheral nerve blocks, ultrasound and more.
+In addition to high-fidelity simulation, nurse anesthesia students utilize a variety of training modules to learn complex and invasive procedures such as advanced airway devices, central lines, spinals, epidurals, peripheral nerve blocks, ultrasound, and more.

-The deadline for application admission is Aug.
-15 proceeding the summer in which you would start your doctoral education.
-Links follow to the admissions and application checklist, with information on the process, detailed admission requirements and the application form and to the recommendation request forms.
+The deadline for application admission is September 1 proceeding the summer in which you would start your Doctorate education.
+Access the Admissions Information for details on the application process and admission requirements.

-The Admissions Committee will invite those applicants whom it considers to be capable of the greatest success in doctoral studies and the anesthesia program for interview.
+The Admissions Committee will invite those applicants whom they consider to be capable of the greatest success in Doctoral studies and the anesthesia program for interview.
 Academic achievement, evidence of sound physical and emotional health, ethical and moral character, and motivation to undertake serious study are essential for graduate school success.
-Average class size is 15 to 18 students.
+Average class size is 18-20 students.

 Leave of absence is granted only under exceptional circumstances.

-The school observes eight holidays: New Year's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Veterans Day (observed the day following Thanksgiving), Thanksgiving Day, and Christmas Day.
+The University Health Truman Medical Center (UHTMC) School of Nurse Anesthesia observes eight national holidays: New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, Friday after Thanksgiving Day, and Christmas Day.
 Students scheduled to work on a holiday will receive an extra personal day off in lieu of the holiday worked.

-Professional liability insurance coverage is provided by University Health for all students during the program.
+Professional liability insurance coverage is provided by UHTMC for all students during the program.

 Housing and transportation are the responsibility of the student.
 Students will be required to travel to clinical sites outside the Kansas City area.
-For clinical affiliate rotations more than 60 miles from University Health, housing is provided for the student.
+For clinical affiliate rotations greater than 60 miles from UHTMC School of Nurse Anesthesia, housing is provided for the student.
 Currently, there is no cost to the student for housing at distant educational sites.

 Financial assistance information is available through UMKC Financial Aid and Scholarships Department.

-Students are assigned to take call with a CRNA instructor only following the completion of basic orientation.
-Students do not have clinical commitments the day following call.
+Students are assigned to take call with a CRNA Instructor only following the completion of basic orientation.
+Students do not have clinical commitments on the day following call.
 Students are, however, required to attend any scheduled classes on their day off after call.

 No student anesthetist, by position or responsibility, may be employed at any time to administer anesthesia, at any location, during the program.
 Part-time employment is strongly advised against and should not interfere with academic and clinical commitments.
 Students who have academic or clinical problems should not seek part-time employment as a nurse until such problems are resolved.

-The school does not accept transfer students from other anesthesia programs.
-Should a student wish to transfer to another program, all necessary records will be remitted upon proper request.
+UHTMC School of Nurse Anesthesia does not accept transfer students from other anesthesia programs.
+Should a UHTMC student wish to transfer to another program, all necessary records will be remitted upon proper request.

 Deferred graduation will be considered whenever the student has not successfully completed the minimum clinical and didactic anesthesia requirements as defined by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).